-Regarding item (3) (issuing of advisory opinions on issues not necessary to resolve a dispute), the United States criticizes that, based on relevant provisions of the DSU, such as Article 3.4 of the DSU stipulating "[r]ecommendations or rulings made by the DSB shall be aimed at achieving a satisfactory settlement of the matter in accordance with the rights and obligations under this Understanding and under the covered agreements," and Article 3.7 of the DSU stipulating "[t]he aim of the dispute settlement mechanism is to secure a positive solution to a dispute," the purpose of the dispute resolution system is not about "making the law," but to help member countries resolve their disputes, and that, unlike national courts and some international courts, the WTO Members have not authorized panels and the Appellate Body to issue "advisory opinions."
+Regarding item (3) (issuing of advisory opinions on issues not necessary to resolve a dispute), the United States criticized that, based on relevant provisions of the DSU, such as Article 3.4 of the DSU stipulating "[r]ecommendations or rulings made by the DSB shall be aimed at achieving a satisfactory settlement of the matter in accordance with the rights and obligations under this Understanding and under the covered agreements," and Article 3.7 of the DSU stipulating "[t]he aim of the dispute settlement mechanism is to secure a positive solution to a dispute," the purpose of the dispute resolution system is not about "making the law," but to help member countries resolve their disputes, and that, unlike national courts and some international courts, the WTO Members have not authorized panels and the Appellate Body to issue "advisory opinions."

-Regarding item (4) (Appellate Body review of facts and review of a member's domestic (municipal) law de novo), the United States criticizes that, despite Article 17.6 of the DSU stipulating "[a]n appeal [to the Appellate Body] shall be limited to issues of law covered in the [relevant] panel report and legal interpretations developed by the panel," the Appellate Body has stated that it could review the meaning of a Member's municipal law as an issue of law and drawn conclusions not based on the panel's fact findings and facts not disputed between the parties.
+Regarding item (4) (de novo review by the Appellate Body of a member's domestic (municipal) law), the United States criticized that, despite Article 17.6 of the DSU stipulating "[a]n appeal [to the Appellate Body] shall be limited to issues of law covered in the [relevant] panel report and legal interpretations developed by the panel," the Appellate Body has stated that it could review the meaning of a Member's municipal law as an issue of law and drawn conclusions not based on the panel's fact findings and facts not disputed between the parties.